babowsk1/flatqube-docs/integrate/smart-contracts/evertotip3.md

 ---
-discription: With this smart contract you can swap evers to Tip3 tokens.
+description: With this smart contract you can swap evers to Tip3 tokens.
 ---

 # EverToTip3